 In the Marketing segment, the company provides online advertising (display ads, listing ads, and pure ads), specializing in the distribution of cutting-edge display ads.
 It also offers data feed services that optimize product data for the advertising formats of major platforms such as Google Shopping and Criteo, and automatically upload such product data to these platforms.
 Subsidiary Metaps One provides these data-driven marketing solutions, and pursues businesses in the field of advertising management and media.

 In the DX support business, the company provides the analytics tool Metaps Analytics to app developers.
 This tool facilitates in-depth analysis of app user behavior data and ad effectiveness data.
 The company also provides data-driven consulting services to app developers seeking to enhance user engagement.
 This business is operated by the parent company.
 Metaps has launched the DX support business by harnessing its expertise in data analytics accumulated in the smartphone app business.
-It plans to roll out Metaps Cloud, Japan’s first platform to centrally manage corporate SaaS solutions, in the spring of 2021.
+It plans to roll out Metaps Cloud, Japan’s first platform to centrally manage corporate SaaS solutions, in March of 2021.
 Metaps Cloud is a SaaS equipped with the following essential functionality to manage a wide range of third-party SaaS: 1) SaaS account registration and cancellation, 2) SaaS cost analysis, 3) visualization and analysis of SaaS usage by employees and access privileges, 4) automation of tasks required every time an employee joins or leaves a company or division, and 5) centralized management of third-party SaaS through consolidated ID and password management (IDaaS).

 Online payment platform SPIKE: A now discontinued payment service geared toward e-commerce operators.
 It allowed e-commerce operators to expand their sales functionality by simply embedding a link that would provide credit card payment options on their website.
 The service was offered under a freemium model with no upfront costs or monthly fixed fees.
 Customer businesses were charged fees when monthly sales exceeded JPY100,000.
 Metaps signed up over 250,000 customer businesses, and annual transaction volume rose to JPY100.0bn.
 Over 70% of the customers were individually owned businesses selling a broad range of merchandise from home appliances to information services.
 The platform was also used by cross-border e-commerce operators.
 Metaps integrated the platform into Metaps Payment in November 2017, and discontinued the service.